aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 The Retreat_War_Cry causes the horse to enter the "Feigned Retreat" state.
 In this state, a different control system would come into play.
-The horse archer would let the Knight close the distance to him, so that he can comfortably make his shot.
+The horse archer would let the Knight close the distance to him so that he can comfortably make his shot.

 He might even veer and dodge to place bodies and soldiers between him and the